 Business students planning to build a new business venture, work at a startup, or manage a small business often benefit from concentrating in entrepreneurship.
 Through entrepreneurship classes, aspiring business owners learn to draft business plans, obtain funding, and chart their own career paths by turning ideas into successful enterprises.

 How to Start Your Career in Business Management

 By definition, the field of business management positions professionals for leadership and executive roles.
 Thus, while some people manage to achieve success by earning a bachelor's degree and then working hard to advance their skills and gain experience, others increasingly opt to earn an advanced degree.
 With fierce competition in hiring, holding a credential like an MBA degree often functions as a differentiating factor in the eyes of employers.

 Practicing professionals with bachelor's degrees often find their advancement potential maxes out at mid-level management positions.
 Thus, many elect to return to school to upgrade to an MBA or another advanced degree to qualify for better, more lucrative, and more challenging roles and opportunities.

 Associate Degree in Business Management

 Associate degrees in business management qualify graduates for entry-level administrative positions.
-Typically, associate degree holders can find positions as administrative assistants, executive assistants, food service managers, and office clerks.
-Graduates can also work as bookkeepers, office managers, and HR employees.
-Professionals usually need to gain experience or pursue additional education to advance to a mid-level position.
+Typically, associate degree-holders find positions as administrative assistants, executive assistants, food service managers, and office clerks.
+Graduates may also work as bookkeepers, office managers, and HR employees.
+Professionals usually need to gain experience and/or pursue additional education to advance to a mid-level position.